zoya-sh/TDD-Kata-FindAPerson/README.md

 1. [**Push**][ref-push]/sync the changes up to GitHub.
 1. [Create a **pull request**][pull-request] to the original repository to turn in the assignment, don't forget to mention your pair.

-A pull-request screencast [demo](http://screencast-o-matic.com/watch/coe3IEeMDa) (done for another course)
+(A pull-request screencast [demo](http://screencast-o-matic.com/watch/coe3IEeMDa) - done for another course)

 ### Dates
-Submit a pull request by next Tirgul (this time you don’t need to use the regular submitting form, but you can if you must :smile:).
+Submit a pull request by next Tirgul **(update: in 2 weeks)**, this time you don’t need to use the regular submitting form, but you can if you must :smile:).
 We will give feedback through the pull-request system.
 Good luck!